Bareiss algorithm: Overview

 For completeness Bareiss also suggests fraction-producing multiplication-free elimination methods.

-The algorithm
+Algorithm

 The program structure of this algorithm is a simple triple-loop, as in the standard Gaussian elimination.
 However in this case the matrix is modified so that each Mk,k entry contains the leading principal minor [M]k,k.
 Algorithm correctness is easily shown by induction on k.